 Thessaly.
 Thessaly is a Geographical region in Greece.
 In ancient times, Thessaly was known as Aeolia.
 It consists of the prefectures of Larissa, Magnesia, Trikala and Karditsa.
 The total area of Thessaly is 14 000 sq. kilometers.
 It borders on the north with the region of Macedonia, on the south with the region of Central Greece, on the west with Epirus, while on the east with the Aegean Sea.
-Administratively to the Thessaly region belong also the Sporades islands.
+Administratively, the Sporades islands belong to the Thessaly region.

 In Thessaly there is a large fertile plain mainly surrounded by mountains and bordered to the east by the Aegean Sea.
 The area has a continental climate, with large differences in temperature, in the summer it is very hot and in the winter it can freeze.
 The main river of Thessaly is the Pinios river, which flows to the sea through the wonderful Tempi valley.